davissp14/messenger_app/README.md

 # SecureMessenger

-Chat app with experimental snapchat like feature.
+First Elixir app!
+Decided to create a chat app with an experimental snapchat feature that allows you to send messages, images, etc. "off the record".
+It's never persisted and only lives in the browser for a short period of time.

 ## Installing Dependencies